 Beautiful on the inside and outside, the Philadelphia Museum of Art is a must-see in Philadelphia.
-In the museum, you’ll find everything from almost complete European cathedral facades to a Japanese teahouse.
+In the museum, you’ll find everything from European cathedral facades to a Japanese teahouse.
 The museum is enormous, and you can travel through Asia, Europe, and America by going from one room to another.
-In addition, there are works by Picasso, Dalí, Van Gogh, and Rubens, and there are always temporary exhibits on rotation.
+The permanent collection includes works by masters such as Picasso, Dalí, Van Gogh, and Rubens, and there are always temporary exhibits on rotation.

-4. Eastern State Penitentiary, one of the most famous prisons in the world
+4. Eastern State Penitentiary, a famous place to see in Philadelphia

 The Philadelphia Penitentiary, which operated from 1820 to 1971, is one of the most famous prisons in the world.
 Here, some of the most notorious criminals were imprisoned, such as bank robber Willie Sutton and Al Capone, who was here for a few months.

 Currently, only ruins remain, but pavilions and watchtowers have been preserved and it’s considered a National Historic Monument.
 Its haunting atmosphere has made it one of the things to do in Philly that you can’t miss.
 Here, the current incarceration system was refined and served as an example for more than 300 prisons built at the time.

 If you plan to visit it, I recommend buying your ticket in advance here to enjoy a $3 discount and a guided tour.
 However, you can get an even bigger discount when using the Sightseeing Flex Pass or the Sightseeing Day Pass.